HaikoHertes/ActionsDemo2025.extended/README.md

 GitHub Actions and Bicep Deployment Samples
 ===========================================

-This repository contains sample files demonstrating how to utilize GitHub Actions in conjunction with Bicep to deploy resources to Microsoft Azure in a first and simple attempt.
+This repository contains sample files demonstrating how to utilize GitHub Actions in conjunction with Bicep to deploy resources to Microsoft Azure in an extended attempt.

 Overview
 --------